 - Have assets, antiques or personal treasures that you wouldn’t want to lose?

-If you want to ensure with certainty that you won’t lose these items in a divorce, you need to have a solid pre-nuptial agreement in place before you get married.
+If you want to ensure with certainty that you won’t lose these items in a divorce, you need to have a solid prenuptial agreement in place before you get married.
 While you can’t limit future child support or child custody and visitation with a prenup, you can protect future earnings from an inheritance and/or your business.

 What Else Can You Do?

 There are additional steps you can take to protect your assets in conjunction with a prenup.
-You and your spouse can maintain separate bank accounts and keep all of your real estate in your respective names.
+You and your spouse can maintain separate bank accounts and keep all of your real estates in your respective names.
 If you are married and you immediately add your spouse’s name to all real estate deeds, a judge is probably going to believe that your intention was to give them half of the asset.
-You should discuss these additional steps, and their effectiveness, with your attorney as laws vary by state.
+You should discuss these additional steps, and their effectiveness, with your attorney as laws, vary by state.